sivakrishnanb/directory-search/README.md

 http://localhost:3000
 ```

 You should now see a HTML page with 'Fetch Files with TODO' button.
-Click on the button, to display the files list below.
+Click on the button, to display the files below.

 ## Running the tests